endlessm/linux/debian.master/config/README.rst

  - `listnewconfigs`: allow to generate a list of new config options (e.g., after a rebase) and store them in CONFIGS/new-<arch>-<flavour> for review
- - `importconfigs`: after new .config's are generated and reviewed (in CONFIGS/<arch>-<flavour>) we can use this command to automatically import all of them into the local annotations
  - `migrateconfigs`: automatically merge all the previous configs into annotations (local changes still need to be committed)